 How It Works

-Regenerative agriculture focuses on practices that work to pull carbon from the air and store it in the soil, where it can nourish a network of life and may help reduce greenhouse gasses in the atmosphere.
+Regenerative agriculture focuses on production principles that work to pull carbon from the air and store it in the soil, where it can nourish a network of life and reduce greenhouse gasses in the atmosphere.
 Regenerative agriculture can also help change the way we think about growing food, so that we have a more holistic lens that accounts for agriculture’s inherent connection to natural resources and living systems.
-Regenerative practices include cover cropping and extended crop rotations, among others.
+Regenerative management techniques include cover cropping and extended crop rotations, among others.

 We advance regenerative agriculture through our products, partnerships, policy advocacy, and education.
-We are working to source from farmers using regenerative practices and develop products that create a marketplace for ingredients promoting regenerative systems.
+We are working to source from farmers and ranchers using regenerative principles to develop products that create a market for ingredients promoting regenerative systems.
 Our partnerships with organizations like the Organic Farming Research Foundation and The Stone Barns Center for Food and Agriculture help trigger industry engagement and research on regenerative systems.
 We are also working to build awareness and support for regenerative agriculture by educating and inspiring others.

 We frame our understanding of regenerative agriculture around three key outcomes of interest.